vanhoefm/macstealer/README.md

 We remark that **our attack cannot bypass VLANs**.
 In other words, based on current experiments, our attack cannot be used to exploit a device in another VLAN.

+The [repository of other results in our USENIX Security '23](https://github.com/domienschepers/wifi-framing) is also available.

 <a id="id-attack"></a>
 # 2. Vulnerability details